 Rear end collisions occur when drivers do not or are not able to slow down fast enough to avoid hitting the car in front of them.
 In some cases, tailgating, speeding, or reckless driving may be involved.
 A driver could be impaired due to drugs, alcohol, or fatigue.
 Or environmental conditions, such as foggy weather or construction, may reduce vision and prevent the rear driver from realizing that traffic has slowed.
 Vehicle malfunctions, such as brake light or turn signal defects, or non-working brakes, may be involved in some way.

 In a high percentage of cases, the rear driver does not slow quickly enough or at all because distractions prevent him or her from noticing that the front car has slowed or stopped.
-Distractions include use of cell phones or other hand held devices, eating or drinking, changing radio stations, or any other activities that take the eyes, hands, and mind away from the road, wheel, or the task of driving.
+Distractions include the use of cell phones or other hand-held devices, eating or drinking, changing radio stations, or any other activities that take the eyes, hands, and mind away from the road, wheel, or the task of driving.

-In rear end collision cases in Portland, Lewiston, and elsewhere in Maine, it is generally assumed that the rear driver is the party at fault.
+In rear-end collision cases in Portland, Lewiston, and elsewhere in Maine, it is generally assumed that the rear driver is the party at fault.
 If a Maine driver does not leave an adequate following distance between his or her own car and the car in front, this is considered negligent behavior.
 Moreover, other complicating factors, such as drug and alcohol use, compound the possibility that a jury will determine the rear driver’s fault in a case.

 Maine also has laws against distracted driving, making it a crime to drive while distracted and banning all texting in particular.
 A driver who texts while driving is already breaking the law; if that driver rear-ends the car in front of him or her, it is clear who is at fault.